Tucson Mall: Idea for the Tucson Mall

-According to historian David Leighton, it was Helen Wetmore, whose husband's family had homesteaded the land in the late 1800s, who came up with the idea for the Tucson Mall.
+Helen Wetmore, whose husband's family had homesteaded the land in the late 1800s, came up with the idea for the Tucson Mall.
 During a trip to Chicago in the 1930s, she spotted a shopping center on the Skokie Highway and thought to herself, "That's what I am going to have on my land."
 She kept the parcel of land together until 1978, and at that point plans for the mall were initiated with Forest City Enterprises.

 History

-The Tucson Mall opened in 1982, with about 100 stores and five department stores, including Broadway, J. C. Penney, Mervyn’s, Diamond's and Sears.
+The Tucson Mall opened in 1982, with about 100 stores and five department stores, including Broadway, J. C. Penney, Mervyn's, Diamond's and Sears.
+Hellmuth, Obata & Kassabuam of Dallas, Texas were the architects for the mall.
+Each of the five original department stores hired their own designers.
+Forest City Dillon Inc. was the general contractor.

 Diamond's was converted to Dillard's in 1984.

 Beginning in 1990, the mall began an extensive expansion project.
 First, the Dillard's anchor was expanded and a parking garage was added adjacent to Dillard's.
 On the east side of the mall, an entirely new wing was built; the original mall footprint had stopped just to the east of the center court area.
 The area to the southeast of the Mervyn's had been a parking lot.
 A new wing opened in 1991 and added over 400,000 sq ft to the mall, over 70 new stores, and a sixth anchor, Houston-based Foley's.

 In 1993, the food court was renovated with addition of a carousel and Arizona Avenue.

 In 1996, the Broadway was changed to a Macy's after Federated Department Stores acquired Broadway.

-In 1997, all of Foley's locations in Arizona were rebranded as the Los Angeles-based Robinsons-May.
+In 1997, all of Foley's locations in Arizona were rebranded as the Los Angeles–based Robinsons-May.

 In 2001, General Growth Properties purchased Tucson Mall.

 In 2003, the aging mall underwent a $15 million overhaul, which was the first major overhaul since it opened in 1982.
 The mall was given all new polished tile floors, glass railings on the upper level, new escalators and elevators where stairs had been, a new children’s play area, new and refurbished restrooms, reworked food court and Arizona Avenue, changes to fountains and a new paint scheme.